mahdifarro/flappy-bird-AI/README.md

 * [Configuration](#configuration)

 ## General info
-This project allows you to train a AI agent that can play flappy bird. its current high score is 978, but it can improved even further.
+This project allows you to train a AI agent that can play flappy bird made with Unity. its current high score is 978, but it can improved even further.
 I've also created a level manager so oracle change have more difficult levels.
 You can change the level difficulty by accessing `Levels` file in `Data` folder

 ## Requirements